NBDsoftware/biobb_workflows/EUCANSHARE/README.md

 **2.Clustering_CavityAnalysis**: clustering of MD trajectory and cavity analysis using Fpocket for the most representative conformations.
 See corresponding folder for more details.

-**3.Docking_HTVS**: high-throughput virtual screening of selected pocket using library of ligands.
+**3.Docking_HTVS**: high-throughput virtual screening of selected pocket using library of ligands and Autodock.
 See corresponding folder for more details.

 ## General installation steps